alexandruast/platform-inception/README.md

 * store archives/backups

 #### Changelog
+support for multi-container pods is out of the box, using custom job/compose files
+Vagrant workstation support
-added tags support in pods, from yaml lnav removed, as it adds nothing of value for a tail/grep power user
+added tags support in pods, from yaml
+lnav removed, as it adds nothing of value for a tail/grep power user
 added command line arguments support in pods, from yaml
 added environment variables support in pods, from yaml